What is Ferrous vs Non Ferrous Metals – Complete Guide

 - Ferrous Metals: Generally, ferrous metals are less expensive to produce and widely available, making them a cost-effective choice for many applications.

-- Non-Ferrous Metals: These metals can be more expensive due to the complexity of their extraction and processing, but their unique properties often justify the higher cost.
+- Non-Ferrous Metals: These metals might cost more because of complexity their extraction and processing, but their unique properties often justify the higher cost.

 - Ferrous Metals: Commonly used in construction, manufacturing tools, and automotive parts due to their strength and durability.